Dcsa-Himani/My-projects/C++/READMEcpp.md

 - The application runs in the terminal or command prompt.
 - First a PIN is to be entered to login.(The Hardcoded PIN is **123456**).
-- Users can create new accounts or log in with an account number and PIN.
-- After login, bank users can perform transactions like creation or modification of accounts, deposits, withdrawals, and fund transfers.
+- After login, bank employees(i.e. those who have PIN) can perform transactions like creation, modification or deletion of accounts, deposits, withdrawals, and fund transfers.
 - Account information and transaction history are stored in files for persistence.
 ----
 ### `NOTE : The code and all the screenshots of working of the application are present in the pdf named BankMgmt_Report.pdf`